-In order to analyse the action of $\Phi_R$ on deformations we need the following extension of Proposition \ref{Pr-bt2disp}.
+In order to analyse the action of the functors $\Phi_R$ on infinitesimal deformations we need the following extension of Theorem \ref{Th-bt2disp}.
 Let $(R'\to R,\delta)$ be a divided power extension of admissible rings with $p\ge 3$ which is compatible with the canonical divided powers of $p$.
-Again, the ring $\WW(R'/R)$ is $p$-adic, and $\II_{R'/R}$ carries natural divided powers compatible with the canonical divided powers of $p$ such that $f$ preserves their extension to the kernel of $\WW(R'/R)\to R/pR$.
-Thus Construction \ref{Const-fil-mod} associates to each $p$-divisible group $G$ over $R$ a filtered $F$-$V$-module over $\DDD_{R'/R}$, which we denote by $\Phi_{R'/R}^o(G)$.
-The construction is functorial in the triple $(R'\to R,\delta)$ and in $G$.
+Again, the ring $\WW(R'/R)$ is $p$-adically complete, and $\II_{R'/R}$ carries natural divided powers compatible with the canonical divided powers of $p$ such that $f$ preserves their extension to the kernel of $\WW(R'/R)\to R/pR$.
+Thus Construction \ref{Const-fil-mod} gives a functor